2018 Monster Energy NASCAR Cup Series: Race reports

 Ryan Blaney started on pole.
 William Byron spun after contact with teammate Jimmie Johnson.
 Kevin Harvick dominated by leading the most laps and winning both stages.
 Matt DiBenedetto made contact with Martin Truex Jr. and got into the wall.
-Joey Gase spun and collected Daniel Suarez, sending the race into overtime.
+Joey Gase spun and collected Daniel Suárez, sending the race into overtime.
 Harvick held off Blaney to lock into the "Championship 4" for his eighth win of the season and second Playoff race at Texas.
 Due to an altered spoiler discovered post-race, Harvick had his win encumbered, was penalized 40 points, and was no longer locked into the Championship 4.